-A vegan diet contains only plants, such as vegetables, grains and fruits, and foods made from plants.
+A vegan diet contains only plants, such as vegetables, grains, nuts and fruits, and foods made from plants.

-Calcium and vitamin D Calcium
+Getting enough calcium and vitamin D

 Good sources of calcium for vegans include:

-- calcium-set tofu,
+- calcium-set tofu

-- sesame seeds and tahini,
+- sesame seeds and tahini

 The body needs vitamin D to absorb calcium.
 Vegan sources of vitamin D are:

-- vitamin D supplements.
+- vitamin D supplements

 Good sources of iron for vegans are:

-- wholemeal bread and flour,
+- wholemeal bread and flour

-- breakfast cereals fortified with iron,
+- breakfast cereals fortified with iron

-- dried fruits such as apricots, prunes and figs,
+- dried fruits such as apricots, prunes and figs

-Sources of vitamin B12 for vegans:
+Sources of vitamin B12 for vegans include:

-- breakfast cereals fortified with B12,
+- breakfast cereals fortified with B12

-- soya milk fortified with B12, and
+- soya drinks fortified with vitamin B12

-Good sources of zinc for vegans include:
+Sources of omega-3 fatty acids suitable for vegans include: